 “With Wolff Olins, we have managed to extend a site-specific identity to a global media, through a simple and radical typeface that works as a visual organon.
 It literally signifies to our audience that there’s more to what one reads or sees.”Guillaume Houzé, President of the Foundation

 Overall, this is much more than a traditional brand identity.
 It’s a smart, interconnected system of responsive assets, intrinsically connected to new technologies.
 It seeks to create a genuine dialogue and emotional connection with people, and is an example of intelligent identity at work.
 Since the start of the year it’s received over 400 pieces of press coverage, including in Design Week and Dezeen.

-It won a Silver Award in ‘Creation of A New Brand Identity’ at Cannes Lions International Festival of Creativity and two Wooden Pencils from D&AD in 2018.
+It won a Silver Award in ‘Creation of A New Brand Identity’ at Cannes Lions International Festival of Creativity, two Wooden Pencils from D&AD, and a Fast Company Innovation by Design award in 2018.

 It reflects the nature and purpose of the institution, the building and behaves in the way we believe contemporary brands must.
 Lafayette Anticipations launched on 10th March with an inaugural exhibition by Lutz Bacher, to wide acclaim from artists, influencers and the public.
 We’re excited to see what’s to come.

 With thanks to Agence Zélé, Delfino Sisto Legnani and Marco Cappelletti